dotnet/docs/docs/core/compatibility/sdk/6.0/path-x64-emulated.md

 ---
 # Install location for x64 emulated on ARM64

-We've moved the install location of the x64 version of [`dotnet`](../../../tools/dotnet.md), the .NET SDK, and the .NET runtimes on ARM64 hardware.
+We've moved the install location of the x64 version of the .NET SDK and runtime on ARM64 hardware.

 Previously, the x64 and ARM64 versions installed to the same location, leading to a broken state.
-In addition, the `PATH` environment variable value was being set for both installations, so depending on install order, you might have an unexpected [`dotnet`](../../../tools/dotnet.md) version used by default.
+In addition, the `PATH` environment variable value was being set for both installations, so depending on install order, you might have an unexpected version of the `[dotnet](../../../tools/dotnet.md)` command used by default.

 ## Version introduced